Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images

 \subsection{Background on Spectral Unmixing}

 Real-world HSI data is often generated at a coarse spatial resolution; thus, pixels may correspond to spatial regions containing multiple materials~\cite{chan2011simplex, winter1999nfindr, manolakis2001hyperspectral}.
 To learn latent material structure from HSIs, \emph{spectral unmixing} algorithms decompose each pixel's spectrum into a linear combination of \emph{endmembers} that encode the spectral signature of materials in the scene.
-The coefficients of this linear combination indicate the relative \emph{abundance} of materials within the spatial region corresponding to that pixel.
-Mathematically, a spectral unmixing algorithm learns $\mathbf{U}=(u_1\;u_2\;\dots\; u_m)^T\in \R^{m\times D}$ (with rows encoding the spectral signatures of endmembers) and $\mathbf{A}\in \mathbb{R}^{n\times m}$ (with rows encoding abundances) such that $x_i \approx \sum_{j=1}^m \mathbf{A}_{ij}u_i $ for each $x_i\in X$~\cite{manolakis2001hyperspectral}.
-Usually, $\mathbf{A}$ is normalized so that $\sum_{j=1}^m\mathbf{A}_{ij}=1$ for each $i$; hence, abundances are data-dependent features storing estimates for the relative frequency of materials in pixels.
-The \emph{purity} of $x_i\in X$, defined by $\eta(x_i) = \max_{1\leq i \leq m} \mathbf{A}_{ij}$~\cite{cui2021unsupervised}, will be large if the spatial region corresponding to $x_i$ is highly homogeneous (i.e., containing predominantly just one material) and small otherwise.
+The endmembers may be understood as ``pure'' material signatures.
+When representing a pixel as a linear combination of these endmembers, the coefficients of the linear combination indicate the relative \emph{abundance} of materials within the spatial region corresponding to that pixel.
+Mathematically, a spectral unmixing algorithm learns $\mathbf{U}=(u_1\;u_2\;\dots\; u_m)^\top\in \R^{m\times D}$ (with rows encoding the spectral signatures of endmembers) and $\mathbf{A}\in \mathbb{R}^{n\times m}$ (with rows encoding abundances) such that $x_i \approx \sum_{j=1}^m \mathbf{A}_{ij}u_j $ for each $x_i\in X$~\cite{manolakis2001hyperspectral}.
+Usually, the entries of $\mathbf{A}$ are nonnegative and normalized so that $\sum_{j=1}^m\mathbf{A}_{ij}=1$ for each $i$; hence, abundances are data-dependent features storing estimates for the relative frequency of materials in pixels.
+The \emph{purity} of $x_i\in X$, defined by $\eta(x_i) = \max_{1\leq j \leq m} \mathbf{A}_{ij}$~\cite{cui2021unsupervised}, will be large if the spatial region corresponding to $x_i$ is highly homogeneous (i.e., containing predominantly just one material) and small otherwise.
 As such, pixel purity and spectral unmixing may be used to aid in the unsupervised clustering of HSIs~\cite{cui2021unsupervised, gillis2014hierarchical, kuang2012symmetric}.